MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/dynamic.md

 Every field is indexed during data ingestion.
 The scope of the index is a single data shard.

 For dynamic columns, to index a dynamic field, the ingestion process enumerates all “atomic” elements within the dynamic value
 (property names, values, array elements) and forwards them to the index builder.
-Other than that, dynamic fields have the same inverted term index as the string fields.
+Otherwise, dynamic fields have the same inverted term index as string fields.

-For information about indexing, see the section [dynamic data type](https://azure.microsoft.com/mediahandler/files/resourcefiles/azure-data-explorer/Azure_Data_Explorer_white_paper.pdf)
+For information about indexing, see [dynamic data type](https://azure.microsoft.com/mediahandler/files/resourcefiles/azure-data-explorer/Azure_Data_Explorer_white_paper.pdf).